LdesignMedia/moodle-docker-brew/README.md

 ### Notes

-- Xdebug uses `host.docker.internal` on macOS/Windows
+- Xdebug uses `host.docker.internal` on macOS
-- Linux users may need to use `localhost` or the host IP
 - Performance is slower with Xdebug enabled - disable when not debugging

 ## Grunt (JS/CSS Build)